cesarParra/apexdocs/README.md

 #### @http-request-body

-Allows you to specify the HTTP Request's expected Request Body.
+Allows you to specify the HTTP request's expected request body.
 It supports receiving a `description`, whether it is `required` or not, and a `schema`, which defines the shape of the object that is expected.

 📝 Note that only one `@http-request-body` should be defined per method.
 If you add more than one, only